alt-ctrl-code/home/CONFIGURATION.md

 > __Good Design Rule:__  mostly, avoid injecting environment variables as application configuration.

+Because env vars touch on this very important, and common problem, topic I’ll cover now it now: it’s a good _organisational_ design rule to combine operations with development – it is the very definition of devops, more essential and than merely adopting “infrastructure as code”.
+It's what I might mean if I ever used the phrase “full-stack”, which is a non-sense term for too many reasons to cover here.

+> __Good Design Rule:__  combining operations with development, in a _true_ devops organisational model delivers
+> more flexible and scalable applications, more efficiently and more effectively.

+Broadly speaking, if your operational environment’s security context is insistent on a “separation of authority” between operations and development, it is likely to limit your local deployment flexibility, but even so, good application design can mitigate this, which I will demonstrate eventually.

 ### Input / Output

 Since, as a rule, it’s good design practice to minimise the use of command line arguments and environment variables, we are left with the Node.js I/O facilities to load application configuration from the file system or network interfaces.

-Since for the purpose of this module, we have constrained our definition of application configuration to _static or immutable_ contextual information provided on application bootstrap, and the _network_ is rarely either of those, it follows that is is a good design not to get application configuration from the file system (and in fact, your application file bundle)
+Since for the purpose of this module, we have constrained our definition of application configuration to _static or immutable_ contextual information provided on application bootstrap, and the _network_ is rarely either of those, it follows that is is a good design to get application configuration from the file system (ideally your application bundle)

-> __Good Design Rule:__  inject configuration from files bundled with your application.
+> __Good Design Rule:__  inject configuration from read-only files bundled with your application.

-<a name="constants">The Word on CONSTANTS</a>
+<a name="constants">The _Word_ on CONSTANTS</a>
 ---------------------------------------------

 Now, before we get into the weeds with modules, lets just have _the word_ on `CONSTANTS`.
 Configuration and constants